Xander-Coles/Trees/README.md

 2. Click Export in the upper right hand corner, and download as a csv

 "#Run Data Cleaning on NYC Tree Data and NYC ACS Census Tract Data"
+1. The NYC ACS Census Tract Data is included in the zip file under the Code folder, with the file named "Demographic_New_York_census_trackt.csv"
-1. After having downloaded the NYC Tree Data and NYC ACS Census Tract Data, navigate to the file named "Data_cleaning.ipynb"
+2. After having downloaded the NYC Tree Data and NYC ACS Census Tract Data, navigate to the file named "Data_cleaning.ipynb"
-2. Remember to change pd.read_csv('2015_Street_Tree_Census_-_Tree_Data_20241027.csv') because that might not be the name of your file (the name depends on when you download the original tree data set file
+3. Remember to change pd.read_csv('2015_Street_Tree_Census_-_Tree_Data_20241027.csv') because that might not be the name of your file (the name depends on when you download the original tree data set file
-3. Run that file to output a "Trees_Quantified.csv" as well as a "Economic_census.csv"
+4. Run that file to output a "Trees_Quantified.csv" as well as a "Economic_census.csv"

 "#Run KNN_Poverty.ipynb"
 1. Obtain both "Trees_Quantified.csv" as well as a "Economic_census.csv" in the steps listed above.